What Do We Do?

 - Knowing what credit is and how to use it wisely

 - Student Finance

 - Tax and NI

-- How to be a savvy consumer & the cost of independent living
+- How to be a savvy consumer and the cost of independent living

 - The economy and how it impacts me

-Our Money Workshops have been proven to have such an impact on the lives of young people, that they can help them to take more positive decisions about their futures.
+Our Money Workshops have been proven to have an impact on the lives of young people, helping them to make more positive decisions about their futures.